 The second stage of a Subutex detox is known as stabilisation.
 During this stage, you will not have taken a full opiate agonist for at least 24 hours.
 You will continue to take Subutex, however, the dosage will be gradually reduced over the course of seven days.
 The third and final stage of a Subutex detox is known as maintenance.
 During this stage, your Subutex dosage will be reduced to zero.

 Throughout your Subutex detox, your withdrawal symptoms will be closely monitored.
 This will help the medical team to determine the correct dose of Subutex you will be given, and to determine the correct pace of tapering.
-Both of these facts will differ between patients.
+Both of these facts will differ between clients.
 For this reason, Subutex detoxes cannot be standardised.

 Subutex vs. Suboxone detox

 Suboxone is a concoction of Subutex (buprenorphine) and Naloxone.
 Naloxone is a short acting drug that strips opiates from the opiate receptors located in the brain.
 Suboxone is thus a modified version of Subutex.
-Both Suboxone and Subutex are used to assist a patient in overcoming opiate addiction.
+Both Suboxone and Subutex are used to assist a client in overcoming opiate addiction.
 This includes addiction to opiates such as heroin, methadone and OxyContin.
-Both Suboxone and Subutex help the patient to avoid discomforting opiate withdrawal symptoms.
+Both Suboxone and Subutex help the client to avoid discomforting opiate withdrawal symptoms.

 Subutex vs. methadone detox

 Subutex is a key tool in Opioid Replacement Therapy’s (ORT) arsenal.
 For many years, treatment clinics utilised Methadone for this very same purpose.
 The key disadvantage of Methadone in this regard is that Methadone is itself a full synthetic opiate.
 In fact, Methadone’s abuse potential is even greater than heroin’s abuse potential.
 This has meant that where Methadone is utilised for ORT purposes, heroin addicts merely become addicted to Methadone instead of heroin.
-In some instances, patients have developed an addiction to Methadone and heroin simultaneously.
-This means Methadone’s use as an ORT medication has arguably done more harm than good for patients involved.
+In some instances, clients have developed an addiction to Methadone and heroin simultaneously.
+This means Methadone’s use as an ORT medication has arguably done more harm than good for clients involved.

 Subutex also produces a lower euphoric feeling when compared to methadone.
 When Subutex is utilised in an opiate maintenance programme, it may be mixed with Naloxone.
 Naloxone is an opioid antagonist.
 This lowers the risk of those on a maintenance programme from abusing Subutex.
 When Subutex is combined with Naloxone, the resultant mixture is known as Suboxone.